-After a disaster like Hurricane Katrina or 9/11, many people want to help.
-Philadelphia Medical Reserve Corps (PMRC) volunteers are enrolled and trained before an emergency happens, so that they can give help as soon as it is needed.
+Emergencies can happen at any time.
+The Philadelphia Medical Reserve Corps (MRC) enrolls and trains volunteers before an emergency happens, so that they can help as soon as possible.

-The PMRC currently has over 2,500 members who are ready to respond when needed.
+The Philadelphia MRC currently has over 7,000 members who are ready to respond when needed.
 The Department of Public Health provides a variety of trainings, exercises, and real deployment opportunities throughout the year to build volunteers’ skills and keep them actively engaged with the unit.

 Volunteers provide a variety of services during a response, depending on their individual licensing and credentials.
 As a volunteer, you may: